-“What I’m going to do there alone!?” – that is a common response of a person that finds solo travel boring.
-But it’s quite strange response in my opinion, at least the first part of it.
-So let’s abandon that first part and consider the second one – is it true that you would be alone on the road?
+“What I’m going to do there alone!?” – that is a common response of a person that finds traveling solo boring.
+But it’s quite a weird response in my opinion.
+At least the first part of it.
+So let’s abandon that first part and take a closer look at the second one.
+Is it true that you would be alone on the road?

 There are more than 7 billion people on Earth today, so it might become a really complicated task to find a secluded place.
 It doesn’t matter where are you now, you would still be surrounded by other people.
 They might be taller or higher, have another skin color and be absolutely different than you are.
 But they all speak languages that we may comprehend.
 All this means just one thing – you’re not going to stay alone on the road.

 Still one of the biggest fears of solo traveler is loneliness on the road.
 I feel the same every time I hit the road without companions.
 Will this fear disappear someday?
 I really doubt it.
 But I’ll never let this feeling make me stay in one single place and give up traveling just because I’m afraid of being alone on the road.